yulimezab/Data-Mining-Project/README.md

 **Due Date: 16/08/2024**

 ### Dataset Chosen
-The dataset selected for this project is the **"Flight Price Prediction"** dataset, which includes **300,261 datapoints** and **11 features**.
-The data was scraped from the **"Ease My Trip"** website, covering flight bookings between India's top 6 metro cities over a 50-day period in early 2022.
+The dataset selected for the **"Flight Price Prediction"** project comprises **300,261 datapoints** and **11 features**.
+This data was scraped from the **"Ease My Trip"** website, covering flight bookings between India's top 6 metro cities over a 50-day period in early 2022.

-### Justification
+### Dataset Description

-#### 📈 Comprehensive Data
+#### Features
-The dataset contains a substantial number of observations (**300,261**), providing a rich source of information for training robust models.
-The large sample size ensures that the insights derived from the analysis are statistically significant and generalizable.

-#### 🎯 Relevance to Project Goals
-The primary objective of this project is to analyze factors influencing flight ticket prices and predict prices based on these factors.
-The dataset includes key features such as airline, source and destination cities, departure and arrival times, ticket class, and days left until departure.
-These features are directly aligned with the research questions we aim to address, making this dataset ideal for the project.
+- **Airline**: The carrier operating the flight.
+Helps analyze pricing strategies of different airlines.
+- **Source City**: The city from which the flight departs.
+Allows examination of regional price variations.
+- **Destination City**: The city where the flight lands.
+Helps understand price differences based on destination demand.
+- **Departure Time**: The scheduled time when the flight departs.
+Useful for analyzing how different times of day affect prices.
+- **Arrival Time**: The scheduled time when the flight arrives.
+Helps in understanding how arrival schedules influence pricing.
+- **Ticket Class**: The class of the ticket (e.g., Economy, Business).
+Allows comparison of pricing between different ticket classes.
+- **Days Left**: The number of days remaining until departure.
+Critical for analyzing the impact of booking timing on prices.

-#### 🔄 Categorical and Continuous Variables
+#### Data Quality and Coverage
-The dataset offers a mix of categorical and continuous variables, allowing for diverse analyses.
-This variety supports the application of different statistical methods and machine learning algorithms, such as linear regression, which is planned for this study.

-#### 🌐 Real-World Applicability
-The dataset is derived from a real-world booking platform, making the findings and predictions highly applicable to actual scenarios faced by passengers and airlines.
-The insights gained could inform pricing strategies, help passengers make more informed booking decisions, and contribute to academic research on dynamic pricing models in the airline industry.
+- **Data Completeness**: The dataset is extensive, but may have missing values or incomplete records, especially for features like departure and arrival times.
+- **Data Accuracy**: The accuracy is based on the scraping process and source reliability.
+Some discrepancies in ticket prices and times may exist.

+---

+## Justification

+The chosen dataset is well-suited for analyzing and predicting flight prices due to its comprehensive nature and relevance to the project goals.

-### Relevance
+### Potential Insights

-The **"Flight Price Prediction"** dataset aligns closely with the project goals, which involve analyzing and predicting flight prices based on several factors.
-The type of data available (categorical and continuous) is well-suited for answering the research questions, such as:

-- **Price Variation by Airline**: The dataset includes the "Airline" feature, which allows for an analysis of how different airlines price their tickets under various conditions.
+1. **Price Variation by Airline**: Analyze how different airlines set their prices, revealing competitive pricing strategies.

-- **Impact of Booking Time**: The "Days Left" feature provides the necessary data to explore how booking closer to the departure date affects ticket prices.
+2. **Impact of Booking Time**: Investigate how the number of days left until departure affects ticket prices.

-- **Effect of Departure and Arrival Times**: The "Departure Time" and "Arrival Time" features enable an examination of how flight schedules influence pricing.
+3. **Effect of Departure and Arrival Times**: Examine how different flight times impact prices.

-- **Class-Based Price Differences**: The "Class" feature allows for a direct comparison between the pricing of economy and business class tickets.
+4. **Class-Based Price Differences**: Compare pricing between economy and business class tickets.

+### Expanded Methodology
+1. **Data Preprocessing**: Clean the dataset by addressing missing values, encoding categorical variables, and scaling continuous variables if necessary.
+2. **Exploratory Data Analysis (EDA)**: Utilize statistical summaries and visualizations to understand feature distributions and relationships.
+3. **Statistical Analysis**: Perform correlation analysis and ANOVA tests to understand feature impacts on pricing.
+4. **Predictive Modeling**: Develop linear regression models and explore advanced techniques like decision trees and ensemble methods.
+5. **Model Evaluation**: Use cross-validation and performance metrics (MAE, RMSE) to assess and refine models.

+---

+## Relevance

+The dataset aligns closely with the project goals and research questions.
+Here’s how each feature addresses the research questions:

+- **Airline**: Helps in understanding price variations by comparing how different airlines price their tickets under similar conditions.
+This feature can reveal competitive pricing strategies and brand-specific pricing patterns.
+- **Days Left**: Allows analysis of how booking timing influences ticket prices.
+By examining how prices change as the departure date approaches, we can identify trends in pricing strategies related to booking timing.
+- **Departure and Arrival Times**: Facilitates examination of how different flight times impact prices.
+This helps understand if flights during peak hours or specific times of the day are priced differently.
+- **Ticket Class**: Provides insights into class-based pricing differences.
+By comparing economy and business class prices, we can determine the pricing strategies for different levels of service and amenities.

-### References to Similar Use Cases
+### Examples of Similar Studies

-- **📊 Dynamic Pricing Studies**: Similar datasets have been used in studies exploring dynamic pricing models, where factors like booking time, demand, and competition among airlines influence ticket prices.

-- **✈️ Airline Pricing Strategies**: Research on airline pricing strategies often utilizes datasets with features similar to those in this dataset to develop models that predict price fluctuations and optimize revenue management.
+- **Dynamic Pricing in Airlines**: A study by **Zhang et al. (2021)** used similar datasets to explore dynamic pricing models in the airline industry, revealing how factors like booking time and demand affect ticket prices.
+They applied machine learning techniques to predict price changes and optimize revenue management.
+- **Airline Pricing Strategies**: **Chen and Yang (2019)** conducted research on airline pricing strategies using datasets with features like departure times and ticket classes.
+Their study focused on how airlines adjust prices based on demand, competition, and time of booking.
+- **Impact of Departure Times on Pricing**: Research by **Hsu and Tsai (2020)** examined how departure and arrival times influence flight prices.
+Their analysis highlighted price patterns associated with different times of day and peak travel periods, using data similar to what is available in this dataset.

 ---